What Is Shoulder Impingement And What Really Causes It

 Cecile had trouble lifting her arm up and putting on her jacket.
 Putting on her seatbelt was a struggle.
 It woke her up at night whenever she rolled onto her sides.

 She finally had enough and got some help.
-After 5 treatments, her shoulder pain was much better and she was able to finally have a full nights sleep again.
+After 5 treatments with her physiotherapist, her shoulder pain was much better and she was able to finally have a full nights sleep again.

 Why Is My Shoulder Impingement Happening?

 In a perfect world, there is no pain when you use your shoulder.
 You can reach for that coffee cup on the corner of your desk without wincing.
 Putting on your sweater takes no second thought.
 Throwing the stick for your dog is a breeze.

 4 Common reasons how poor posture causes shoulder impingement syndrome

 - When you slouch, your shoulder and head move forward which leads to your chest muscles or pecs tightening up